PSLmodels/Tax-Calculator/WORKFLOW.md

 9. After your pull request is merged into the `upstream` `master` branch, repeat steps 1-2 in order to synchronize your `origin` and `local` repositories with the new `master` branch in the `upstream` repository.
-You should also delete the redundant development branch from your local computer by doing `git branch -d BNAME` (where you type in the branch name you used in step 3 in place of `BNAME`).
+You should also delete the now redundant development branch from your local computer by doing `git branch -d BNAME` (where you type in the branch name you used in step 3 in place of `BNAME`).